LMIA – Based Permits

 1. Employer Eligibility:

-• Before applying for an LMIA, the Canadian employer must ensure they are eligible.
-This typically means that they are a legitimate business or organization operating in Canada and have made efforts to hire Canadian citizens or permanent residents for the job position.
+• Before applying for an LMIA, the Canadian employer must ensure that it is eligible.
+This typically means that it is a legitimate business or organization operating in Canada and has made efforts to hire Canadian citizens or permanent residents for the job position.

 2. Job Advertisement: